klaasmeinke/slack-rag-chatbot/README.md

 1. Install Python >= 3.8.
 2. Clone this repository.
-3. Install pipenv: `pip install pipenv`
+3. Install packages: `pip install -r requirements.txt`
-4. Install required packages from Pipfile: `pipenv install` from project root
-5. Copy the `example.env` file and call the new file `.env`.
-Add your keys to this file.
+4. Rename `example.env` to `.env` and add your keys to this file.

 Alternatively, you can skip installing pipenv and install the packages from requirements.txt.
 Run `python -m src` to launch the app.